Blueprint: Whiteprints

 Traditional blueprints became obsolete when less expensive printing methods and digital displays became available.

 In the early 1940s, cyanotype blueprint began to be supplanted by diazo prints, also known as whiteprints.
 This technique produces blue lines on a white background.
 The drawings are also called blue-lines or bluelines.
 Other comparable dye-based prints were known as blacklines.
 Diazo prints remained in use until they were replaced by xerographic print processes.

-Xerography is standard copy machine technology using toner on bond paper.
+Xerography is standard copy machine technology using toner on copy paper.
 When large size xerography machines became available, c.
 1975, they replaced the older printing methods.
 As computer-aided design techniques came into use, the designs were printed directly using a computer printer or plotter.

 Digital

 In most computer-aided design of parts to be machined, paper is avoided altogether, and the finished design is an image on the computer display.
 The computer-aided design program generates a computer numerical control sequence from the approved design.
 The sequence is a computer file which will control the operation of the machine tools used to make the part.

 In the case of construction plans, such as road work or erecting a building, the supervising workers may view the "blueprints" directly on displays, rather than using printed paper sheets.
 These displays include mobile devices, such as smartphones or tablets.
 Software allows users to view and annotate electronic drawing files.
 Construction crews use software in the field to edit, share, and view blueprint documents in real-time.

 Many of the original paper blueprints are archived since they are still in use.
 In many situations their conversion to digital form is prohibitively expensive.
 Most buildings and roads constructed before c.
 1990 will only have paper blueprints, not digital.
-These originals have significant importance to the repair and alteration of constructions still in use, e.g. bridges, buildings, sewer systems, roads, railroads, etc., and sometimes in legal matters concerning the determination of, for example, property boundaries, or who owns (and/or is responsible for) a boundary wall.
+These originals have significant importance to the repair and alteration of constructions still in use, e.g. bridges, buildings, sewer systems, roads, railroads, etc., and sometimes in legal matters concerning the determination of, for example, property boundaries, or who owns or is responsible for a boundary wall.